aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/_index.md

-﻿---
+---
-title: Code Comparison for Common Features in Aspose.Words and docx4j
+title: Comparison Aspose.Words and docx4j
 second_title: Aspose.Words for Java
 articleTitle: Code Comparison for Common Features in Aspose.Words and docx4j
 linktitle: Code Comparison for Common Features in Aspose.Words and docx4j